Northeast Woods Restoration Project

 A Woodland Oasis in the Heart of Chestnut Hill

 Friends of Pastorius Park is excited to announce The Paul W. Meyer Northeast Woods Restoration Project: A multi-year restoration project to reduce soil erosion, restore natural habitat, and improve pedestrian circulation in the northeast section of Pastorius Park.
-The project will align with the original historic design of Frederick Peck and the ecological vision of long-standing FoPP supporter and retired director of Morris Arboretum & Gardens, Paul W. Meyer.
+The project will align with the original historic design of Frederick Peck and the ecological vision of long-standing FoPP supporter and retired F. Otto Haas Director of Morris Arboretum & Gardens, Paul W. Meyer.
 This project will also fulfill an important stage of a 100-Year Restoration Plan of the park outlined for FoPP and started by Meyer in 2019.

 FoPP has contracted accredited landscape designer, Bob Gray, landscape architect and sustainability advocate, Rob Fleming, along with Philadelphia Parks & Recreation and community officials to ensure the success of this restoration project.
 The outcomes of this project will be functional, attractive, sustainable, and within the maintenance capabilities of the FoPP and the City of Philadelphia.